Lzgpom/integra-slate/source/includes/_requests.md

 Depending on the type, the request might have some mandatory options.
 </aside>

-## Types
+## RequestType
-There is a main type of request and a subtype.
-A main type is like terminal control that controls the terminal.
-The subtype is more specifically what the request is really going to do, like Terminal Activate.
+There is a "main type" which is the category of the type.
+The subtype is action of the request.

-This are the type of that Intgra API has:
+This are the type of that Integra API has:

 Main Type | Type | Description
 ------------| ---------- | -------